Providing clinical development through a systematic learning experience centered on child life competencies

 To be considered a candidate you will be required to meet all of the following criteria:

 - Must be enrolled at a college/university at the time of your application and during internship.
 Please do not submit and application if you are an independent student.

 - Have a minimum of 3.0 cumulative GPA.

 - Have successfully completed minimum of a 150- hour Child Life Practicum experience under a CCLS.

 - Have successfully completed an ACLP Eligibility Assessment, showing required courses accepted by ACLP, with one being the child life course taught by a CCLS or show proof of being enrolled in an ACLP endorsed child life program.

 How to Apply

-Due to the large amount of applications received, all applications must be RECEIVED at Johns Hopkins All Children's Hospital by the application deadline set forth by the Association of Child Life Professionals internship scheduling recommendations.
+Due to the large amount of applications received, all applications must be RECEIVED by the application deadline set forth by the Association of Child Life Professionals internship scheduling recommendations.
 Please electronically submit your application by indicated deadline.
 Thank you for understanding.